JakeSteam/blog-programming/_drafts/2024-03-21-google-cybersecurity-professional-review.md

 #### Videos

-Typically 2-8 minutes long, with a relevant Google employee on camera.
-These will often include animations, diagrams, or code when helpful, and are clearly filmed and edited professionally.
+Typically 2-8 minutes long, with a relevant Google employee on camera, there are so many of these that it adds up to around 14 hours in total!
+These videos often include animations, diagrams, or code when helpful, and are clearly filmed and edited professionally.
 More on these in [Videos](#video-features).

+Note that these are also [all available on YouTube for free](https://www.youtube.com/playlist?list=PLTZYG7bZ1u6ocTMdhDwwmfjaNv134KcWn).

 [![](/assets/images/2024/coursera-videos-thumbnail.png)](/assets/images/2024/coursera-videos.png)